jasonhinkle/Tube-DL/README.md

 # Building

+* Ensure Apache Flex version 4.14.1 or higher is installed
 * Open project in Adobe Flash Builder
-* Requires Apache Flex version 4.14.1 or higher

-Note: This app has only been built and tested on OSX, however is should run on Windows
+* In project properties, double check that 4.14.1 is configured as the Flex compiler
+* Run or Debug as an AIR Desktop Application

 # Usage